Food is essential during a long term SHTF situation. However, storing food can be tricky and costly because everything eventually goes bad.

 For the best possible shelf life, a food grade plastic bucket with a quality air-tight lid is ideal.
 These containers are the preferred choice for long-term grain storage because they are rodent and pest-proof, water-resistant, and can be pretty darn close to air tight.

-For an extra layer of protection, it’s best to use mylar bags and oxygen absorbers by placing these inside the food-grade buckets.
+For an extra layer of protection, it’s best to seal rice in mylar bags and use oxygen absorbers before placing them inside the food-grade buckets.

 That way, the oxygen absorbers and mylar bags will prevent your rice from being exposed to air while the buckets will keep your food safe from critters and moisture.
 If all of these steps are done properly, you can normally expect a shelf life of at least 20 years using this process.